Sunil Sukhada

 Sunil Sukhada is an Indian actor in Malayalam cinema.
 He debuted in a small role in the film Best Actor.
 His first full length role was as the supermarket manager in Chappa Kurishu (2011).
 He won a special mention in the Kerala state television awards 2017 for Appoppanthaadi.

 Personal life

-He was born the second child of five children, to Sudhakara Panikkar and Saraswathiyamma, at Poothole, Thrissur.
-His father was a school teacher and mother a housewife.
+He was born the second of five children, to Sudhakara Panikkar and Saraswathiyamma, at Poothole, Thrissur.
+His father was a school teacher and his mother a housewife.
 He had his primary education from Church Mission Society Higher Secondary School, Thrissur (C.M.S Boys School Thrissur) and holds a bachelor's degree in economics from Sree Kerala Varma College, Thrissur.
 He is unmarried.